jorisreynes/ChessResultsStats-Java/README.md

 cd ChessResultAnalyzerJava
 ````

-- Open the solution with your IDE
+- Open the folder with your IDE

 - Launch the project